The Celebration of Christmas – The feast of the birth of Christ, Our Saviour:

 ’till the shades lengthen and the evening comes,

-and the fever of life is over,
+and the busy world is hushed and the fever of life is over,

 and our work is done.